 Another innovative low-voltage lighting option on today’s market is recessed deck lighting that actually recesses into the floor, blending harmoniously into steps and stairways.
 These attractive, low-voltage accent lights are ideal for enhancing the safety and beauty of your deck, and are available in many different styles and sizes.

-Outdoor kitchens.
 Outdoor kitchens are becoming increasingly more sophisticated, equipped with luxurious amenities such as pizza ovens, dishwashers, and refrigeration systems.
 Stainless steel outdoor cabinets have recently made their way onto the market, offering homeowners spacious, weather-tight protection for the cooking equipment and ingredients beneath a sleek and stylish exterior.

-Outdoor fireplaces.
 Today, homeowners have a sweeping array of outdoor fireplace designs to choose from, from traditional patio wood fireplaces to rustic antique stone fire pits to dazzling glass fire tables.
 Fireplaces create an intimate and cozy atmosphere in your screened-in porch, while keeping your family warm on chilly autumn nights.

-Infrared heaters.
-Infrared heaters are an efficient way to heat your screened-in porch, and are typically less expensive than outdoor fireplaces.
+Outdoor infrared heaters, like those from Infratech. are an efficient way to heat your screened-in porch, and are typically less expensive than outdoor fireplaces.
 This unique warming system transfers heat directly to people and furniture instead of heating the air.
 Infrared heaters give off a gentle glow that is nearly invisible to the naked eye, and do not emit odors, carbon monoxide, or other hazardous greenhouse emissions.

-Outdoor entertainment systems.
 There a variety of specialty outdoor sound systems and screens available today, designed to be weather-resistant and waterproof.
 Many popular speaker manufacturers—including Bose, Boston Acoustics, and Polk Audio—offer speakers approved for outdoor use and designed to provide superior sound in an open-air environment.

 Bringing video outside can be a bit more tricky than audio, but if you’re set on hosting game day or movie nights on your screened-in porch, you’ve got options.
 You can find LCD televisions from manufacturers like SkyVue and SunBright designed to operate outdoors and in harsher temperatures.